xuxiang32/xu-cli/README.md

 ?
 This command would help you to add your's template
 ?
 Set the custom name of the template: my-first-template ?
-Owner/name of the template: xuxiang32/xu-cli
+Owner/name of the template: `yourself`
 ?
 Branch of the template: new ┌────────────────────┬──────────────────┬────────┐
 │ Template Name      │ Owner/Name       │ Branch │